On representation varieties of 3-manifold groups: Orbifold-group representations

 and the latter is an open subscheme in $\hom(\hat\Ga, H)$ (see Corollary \ref{cor:C3}).
 Now, let $\Ga$ be a Coxeter group (as in Theorem \ref{thm:KM}) or its canonical central extension.
 In view of Theorems \ref{thm:PP} and \ref{thm:KM}, one obtains:

 \begin{cor} Theorems \ref{main} and Corollaries \ref{cor:main}, \ref{cor:germs}, also hold for groups $\pi$ which are fundamental groups of 3-dimensional closed hyperbolic orbifolds. \end{cor}

-By passing to a finite-index torsion-free subgroups of $\pi$, in view of \cite[Theorem 5.1]{KM0}, we obtain new examples of fundamental groups of hyperbolic 3-manifolds and their representations to $SO(3), SU(2)$ with non-quadratic singularities of character varieties.
+By passing to a finite-index torsion-free subgroups of $\pi$, in view of \cite[Theorem 5.1]{KM0}, we obtain new examples of fundamental groups of hyperbolic 3-manifolds and their representations to $SO(3), SU(2)$ with non-quadratic singularities of character varieties, cf. \cite[Theorem 5.1]{KM0} where it is proven that nonquadratic singularities of character schemes are inherited by finite index subgroups.
 (The first such examples were constructed in \cite{KM0}.)

 \begin{question} Do Theorems \ref{main} and Corollaries \ref{cor:main}, \ref{cor:germs}, also hold for groups $\pi$ which are fundamental groups of 3-dimensional closed hyperbolic manifolds?
 Do they hold for 3-dimensional manifolds which are 3-dimensional (integer or rational) homology spheres? \end{question}